 Business: Management Marketing (emphasis)

-This program is designed for students interested in preparing for entry-level positions in management/marketing.
+emphasis degree program is designed for students interested in preparing for entry-level positions in management/marketing.
 The AAS degree combines general education and business concepts and procedures to fully prepare the graduate for employment.
 Students can complete the coursework on a full- or part-time basis; however, it is recommended that the degree be completed within four years.
 This degree offers an on-the-job internship to help bridge the gap from academics to the workplace.
 Students may petition to substitute an alternative business course for the internship and seminar if they have recent relevant work experience.
 For assistance in program planning, or to explore additional transfer options, students should schedule a time to meet with an academic advisor.
 This degree may transfer in part or in its entirety to baccalaureate institutions.
 Students should meet with a representative of the transfer institution when planning their program.

-Some students may need preparatory courses in the areas of English, mathematics, or typing/keyboarding.
+Some students may need preparatory courses in the areas of English, mathematics, reading or typing/keyboarding.
 Courses numbered below 1000 will not apply toward this degree.

 By completing this program, students will achieve the following learning goals: